rkalendar/PCRtools/README.md

 by Ruslan Kalendar
 Email: ruslan.kalendar@helsinki.fi

-If you use or modify this code in your work, please include a citation or a link to the original repository:
+If you use or modify this code in your work, please include a citation and a link to the original repository:
 > Based on the work by Ruslan Kalendar – [(https://github.com/rkalendar/)](https://github.com/rkalendar/)

 Kalendar R. 2025.
 Comprehensive web-based platform for advanced PCR design, genotyping, synthetic biology, molecular diagnostics, and sequence analysis.
 Molecular Therapy Nucleic Acids, 36(4): 102716.